WebAssembly/spec/spectec/test-prose/TEST.md

 alloctable ((i, j), rt)
 1. Let ti be { TYPE: ((i, j), rt); ELEM: (REF.NULL rt)^i; }.
+2. Let a be |s.TABLE|.
-2. Append ti to the s.TABLE.
+3. Append ti to the s.TABLE.
-3. Return |s.TABLE|.
+4. Return a.

 alloctables x_0*
 1. If x_0* is [], then: